In psychology, a vision board is a popular tool that helps people to gain self-awareness by representing their goals, aspirations, and dreams.

 According to Roman Pichler, the universal organization of the product vision board examples rests on five pillars.

-product vision board examples
+product vision board

 Vision

 This is what gives name to the entire model and is considered its cornerstone.
 In this section, you outline your mission, purpose, and ultimate objective.
 It should be a succinct statement that manifests the driving force behind the creation of the product you aspire to launch.
-Additionally, you can mention your expectations of how it will change the market, identify existing gaps in it, and explain why now is the right time to launch your product.
+Additionally, you can include here your expectations of how it will change the market, identify existing gaps in it, and explain why now is the right time to launch your product.
 Simply put, you tell your team what they will be working on and why it is worthwhile.

 Target Group